Robert Johnson (died 1730): Career

 Robert, the son, was admitted to the Inner Temple, when still at school, at his grandfather's request.
-He was educated at the University of Dublin and matriculated in 1671.
+He was educated at Trinity College Dublin and matriculated in 1671.
 He entered the King's Inns in 1677.
 Like his father he entered the Irish House of Commons, sitting first as member for Trim and later for Athboy.
 He enjoyed the patronage of James Butler, 2nd Duke of Ormonde, later Lord Lieutenant of Ireland, and became one of his crucial advisors or "managers".
 A handwritten "managerial list" identifying those MPs who supported Ormonde as Lord Lieutenant and those who opposed him, which was prepared by Johnson in 1706, survives.

 In 1703 he was elevated to the Bench as Baron of the Court of Exchequer (Ireland).
-As noted above he was also a crucial member of the Duke of Ormonde's managerial team, even after he became a judge, and corresponded with him regularly.Even in an age of bitter political faction, he was described as a "fanatical Tory".Such views, which were common among the Irish political class under Queen Anne of England, were not acceptable after the change of dynasty in 1714, especially after his great patron Ormonde, now revealed as a Jacobite, fled to France in 1715.
+As noted above he was also a crucial member of the Duke of Ormonde's managerial team, even after he became a judge, and corresponded with him regularly.
+Even in an age of bitter political faction, he was described as a "fanatical Tory".
+Such views, which were common among the Irish political class under Queen Anne of England, were not acceptable after the change of dynasty in 1714, especially after his great patron Ormonde, now revealed as a Jacobite, fled to France in 1715.
 Even though Johnson had always denounced Jacobitism, and had openly welcomed the accession of the House of Hanover, he was dismissed from the Bench, as were nearly all of Queen Anne's Irish judges, although his dismissal was postponed into the New Year.

-In 1716, like his former colleagues, he was closely questioned by the House of Commons about the role which the High Court judges had played in the bitter clash between the central government and Dublin Corporation in 1712-3, which had brought the whole administration to a standstill.
+In 1716, like his former colleagues, he was closely questioned by the House of Commons about the role which the High Court judges had played in the bitter clash between the central government and Dublin Corporation in 1712–3, which had brought the whole administration to a standstill.
 He admitted that the judges' behaviour had been improper, but no action was taken against him.

 In 1721 there was some prospect of a return to the Bench, as his lifelong friend (and future son-in-law) Sir Richard Levinge, 1st Baronet, was now Chief Justice of the Irish Common Pleas.
 Levinge, who was himself a Tory, though a very moderate one, had a low opinion of his fellow judges and of most of their possible replacements, and urged Johnson's reappointment.

 However, Johnson was still considered too extreme a Tory: he was passed over and lived out his last decade in retirement in County Kildare.